 Process for applying to live in the Sleep Inn

 - Step 1: Find a roommate.
 All rooms accommodate two people.

 - Step 2: Complete the Sleep Inn lottery form.

 - Step 3: Have at least one representative of the group bring the completed lottery form to the lottery.

 Students who participate in the Sleep Inn lottery will be notified by e-mail on the date listed above.
 Students who are not selected to live in the Sleep Inn must participate in the residence hall room selection process in April.

 Lottery number "carryover"

 Because each lottery is separate, numbers do not transfer from one lottery to another and "expire" at the conclusion of that lottery.
 A Sleep Inn lottery number is void at the conclusion of the Sleep Inn lottery and cannot be used in the general numbers draw lottery.

 Meal plans and billing

 Students who live in the Sleep Inn may request a full board plan (20 meals per week or 14 meals per week) but are required to have at least a partial meal plan (7 meals per week).
-Refer to the Meal Plans and Dining Policies in the Compass for complete details.
+Refer to the Meal Plans and Dining Policies for complete details.
 All students are billed the double room rate.
 Refer to the College's tuition and fees for current housing and meal plan rates